kibotu/SwipeDirectionViewPager/README.md

     var model : PageModel = viewPagerPresenterAdapter?.model(adapterPosition)

-ViewPagerModel - shared object between all pages and its parent view pager holder
+ViewPagerModel - meant to be a shared object between all pages and its parent view pager holder

     var viewPagerModel : ViewPagerModel = viewPagerPresenterAdapter?.viewPagerModel